contentstack/app-sdk-docs/README.md

 ## GlobalFullPageWidget

-It is an object representing the Global Full Page Widget in the Contentstack UI.
+This is an object representing the Global Full Page Widget in the Contentstack UI.

 **Kind**: The instance property of [GlobalFullPageWidget](#supported-locations)

 ### GlobalFullPage.currentOrganization ⇒ [Organization](#Organization)

-This method retrieves the current organization details.
+This method retrieves the current organization's details.

 **Kind**: instance method of [GlobalFullPageWidget](#GlobalFullPageWidget)